ExManubis/dotfiles/README.md

-# dotfiles
+# Hyprforest
-My dotfiles for hyprland with everforest theme
+My dotfiles for hyprland with everforest theme and a little witcher flavor!